 - For the next exercise, you are going to be working in pairs, so once I finish giving the instructions, choose a partner.
 If there is an uneven number it is okay to work in groups of three.
 CHANGE PPT SLIDE - In a survey of 500 students, the top three answers to the question, "How do you cope with stress?" were eating, drinking alcohol and exercising. - The survey showed that the most common causes of stress are school, dating, thinking about the future and finances.
-CHANGE PPT SLIDE - You and your partner/s will have five minutes to write down 5 causes of stress, 5 feelings from those causes and 5 ways you cope with those causes/feelings. - For example someone gets stressed out when he or she thinks about the future.
-It makes him or her feel nervous.
-He/she copes with that by talking about the future with his/her friends, sometimes he/she copes by drinking alcohol. - Write down all of the causes, feelings from those causes and coping mechanisms you use now.
+CHANGE PPT SLIDE - You and your partner/s will have five minutes to write down 5 causes of stress, 5 feelings from those causes and 5 ways you cope with those causes/feelings. - For example someone gets stressed out when they think about their future.
+It makes them feel nervous.
+They cope with that by talking about the future with their friends, sometimes they cope by drinking alcohol. - Write down all of the causes, feelings from those causes and coping mechanisms you use now.
 CHANGE PPT SLIDE